jiaweihuang22/cse15l-lab-reports/blogpost.md

 * Output: I get no output because since there's no argument I am not changing my working directory to anything.

+* Addressing Feedback: If I am in another directory that is not the home directory, typing cd without argument will move my directory back one directory

 **2:** ![Image](Screenshot (4).png)

 * Working directory: Home directory